-To illustrate how this works, the below screenshot shows an email in the inbox for email@example.com.
-The header information shows that the email was sent to firstname.lastname@example.org.
-However, because we set up a domain forwarder the email was delivered to email@example.com.
+To illustrate how this works, the below screenshot shows an email in the firstname.lastname@example.org inbox.
+The email was sent to email@example.com.
+However, because I set up a domain forwarder the email was delivered to firstname.lastname@example.org.

 Image: an email sent to email@example.com in the inbox for firstname.lastname@example.org.

-Domain forwarders are useful when you want to change a domain name.
-Often, though, there is an easier way to achieve that.
-If you are changing your domain from, say, example.net to example.com then we can simply rename your cPanel account.
-Any existing @example.net mailboxes are then automatically changed to @example.com.
+Domain forwarders are mainly useful when you change you domain name.
+However, there is an easier way to achieve that.
+We can simply rename your cPanel account.
+Any existing email addresses will automatically use the new domain.

 Image: existing email forwarders.

-Forwarders can used as a catch-all solution.
+Forwarders can also be used as a catch-all solution.
 If you want all emails for a domain to be copied to a single mailbox then you can do so by creating forwarders.

-As a simple example, if you want emails sent to email@example.com, firstname.lastname@example.org and email@example.com to be copied to firstname.lastname@example.org then you can do the following:
+As a simple example, if you want emails sent to firstname.lastname@example.org and email@example.com to be forwarded to firstname.lastname@example.org then you can do the following: